Jackknife Variance Estimation for H\'ajek-Dominated Generalized U-Statistics: Consistent Variance Estimation

-\end{theorem} \begin{remark} Even though $sd = o(n)$ allows for $d$ to grow as the sample size increases, in practice the most relevant scenario will be arbitrary fixed-d regimes.
-The consistency result then allows us to employ the well-known idea of combining delete-$d$ jackknife variance estimates corresponding to different fixed values of d to eliminate lower-order bias terms.
-While beyond the scope of this paper, this could potentially improve the performance of variance estimates in finite samples.
-In contrast, for a classical U-statistic with fixed $s$ this result justifies the use of delete-$d$ Jackknife variance estimators for the regime $d = o(n)$. \end{remark} Of high practical relevance is the extension to potentially incomplete generalized U-statistics.
-This is due to the fact that in the absence of closed-form solutions for the evaluation of a generalized U-statistic, the evaluation of the kernel on all subsets of cardinality $s$ is often prohibitive.
-Instead, we often rely on a Bernoulli sampling scheme as introduced in Definition \ref{def:gen_ustat}.
-Thus, a strictly stronger result such as the following is of great importance.
+\end{theorem} \cref{sec:appendix_delete_d_complete} contains the full proof. \begin{remark} Although $sd = o(n)$ allows $d$ to grow, the most relevant practical regimes have fixed $d$.
+The result then allows one to combine delete-$d$ estimates for different fixed values of \(d\) to eliminate lower-order bias terms.
+Although such combinations are beyond this paper, they could improve finite-sample performance.
+In contrast, for a classical U-statistic with fixed $s$ this result justifies the use of delete-$d$ jackknife variance estimators in the regime $d = o(n)$. \end{remark} The extension to incomplete generalized U-statistics is practically important.
+When no closed-form evaluation is available, evaluating the kernel on all subsets of size $s$ is often prohibitive, so one uses a Bernoulli sampling scheme as in \cref{def:gen_ustat}.
+The following result covers that setting.